vhirtzel/raritan_reboot/README.md

 ## What is happening:
 First the script gathers the IPs that need to be rebooted from the user.
 I've implemented checking the IP provided using the ranges provided in the `configfile.ini` file.
 Because we label our PDU using the IPv4 address of the minis it is looking for an IPv4 address pattern, however all the Raritan PDU is looking for in the `powercycle` function is for the label of the outlet to match the user input so this could be adjusted if you label your PDU outlets differently.

-Next the script checks if the user didn't enter any IPs and quits if this is true.
-If not it connects to each individual PDU one at a time using the `Agent` class and uses the `Pdu` class and the `getOutlets()` and `getSettings().name` methods to determine the name of each outlet.
+Next the script opens a thread for each PDU in the `configfile.ini` file running the `powercycle` function as its target.
+This connects to each PDU all at once using the `Agent` class and uses the `Pdu` class and the `getOutlets()` and `getSettings().name` methods to determine the name of each outlet.

 Then it checks that name against the list of names provided by the user.
-If it finds a match it uses the `cyclePowerState()` method to cycle that outlet rebooting the Mini.
+If it finds a match it locks the other threads using a global Rlock and uses the `cyclePowerState()` method to cycle that outlet rebooting the Mini.
+Then the script removes that IP entry from the list of requested reboots and unlocks the threads.

-Finally the script removes that IP entry from the list of requested reboots and checks to see if that was the last entry.
-If not it continues to the next PDU.
+Finally the script checks to see if that was the last entry.
+If it is it quits the program.

 ## Raritan JSON-RPC API
 Raritan provides an SDK that can be found [here.](https://www.raritan.com/support/product/px3)